UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 <exercise id="30" title="Practicing Frequency Tables">

-Let's get the frequencies of some of our values!
-We spoke in the slides about the steps we needed to follow to get a frequency table.

 **Instructions:**
 Running a coding exercise for the first time, could take a bit of time for everything to load.
 Be patient, it could take a few minutes.